odafeumunu/bank-app/README.md

-# SeaBank Mobile App 📱
+# SeaBank Mobile Banking App 💰

-## ✨ Overview
+## Overview

-SeaBank Mobile App is a modern, responsive single-page application built with React, designed to provide a seamless and secure mobile banking experience.
-It features a comprehensive user authentication flow, multi-factor verification (OTP, email, facial recognition), a personalized dashboard, and interactive financial insights.
-This project showcases robust frontend development practices, state management, and an intuitive user interface.
+This project is a modern, responsive React frontend application simulating a secure mobile banking experience.
+It features a comprehensive user authentication flow, facial verification for enhanced security, and a functional dashboard with fund transfer capabilities, demonstrating a robust client-side architecture.

+## Features
+*   **User Authentication & Onboarding**: Seamless sign-up, login, OTP verification, email verification, and a multi-step user details collection process.
+*   **Facial Recognition Integration**: Advanced biometric verification for secure login, enhancing user account protection.
+*   **Transaction PIN Management**: Secure creation and validation of a 4-digit transaction PIN for financial operations.
+*   **Interactive Dashboard**: Provides a clear overview of account balance, spending, and earnings, along with quick access to key banking activities.
+*   **Fund Transfer System**: Allows users to initiate transfers to both same-bank and other-bank accounts with account verification simulation.
+*   **Dynamic UI Elements**: Features like collapsible sidebars, modals for PIN entry, and confirmation screens provide a smooth user experience.
+*   **Responsive Design**: Built to offer a consistent experience across various mobile devices.
+*   **Toast Notifications**: Provides real-time feedback for user actions and system alerts using `react-toastify`.

+## Getting Started
+To get this project up and running on your local machine, follow these steps.

-## 🛠️ Installation
+### Installation

-Follow these steps to set up the project locally:

 1.  **Clone the Repository**:
     ```bash
     git clone https://github.com/odafeumunu/bank-app.git